Coldcard/firmware/docs/seed-xor.md

 ## The Problem

-What do I do with my [SEEDPLATE](https://bitcoinmetalbackup.com/)?
+What do I do to secure my [SEEDPLATE](https://bitcoinmetalbackup.com/)?

 Most people now understand that metal seed backups are paramount, as paper burns.
+The challenge is how to store clear-text secrets?
-The main issue is, storing clear text secrets can be a challenge.
-Anyone with access to the physical secret could now use it.
-Encrypted digital backups are great too, but you could be compelled to produce.
+Anyone with physical access could use it and gain complete control of your funds!
+Encrypted digital backups are great, but they are not discrete and you could be compelled to produce the passphrase.

 Enter [_Seed XOR_](https://seedxor.com), a plausibly deniable means of storing secrets in two or more parts that look and behave just like the original secret.
-This means, you have two or more parts that are BIP39 compatible seeds.
-Those could be backed up in your preferred method, metal or otherwise.
-These two parts+ could be loaded with honeypot funds as they are 24 words, with the 24th being the checksum and will work as such in any BIP39 compatible wallet.
+One 24-word seed phrase becomes two or more parts that are also BIP-39 compatible seeds phrases.
+These should be backed up in your preferred method, metal or otherwise.
+These parts can be individually loaded with honeypot funds as each one is 24 words, with the 24th being the checksum and will work as such in any normal BIP-39 compatible wallet.

 This one more solution for your game-theory arsenal.

 ## Background

-[_Seed XOR_](https://seedxor.com) works by taking any number of 24-word seed phrases in BIP-39 style, and simply XOR-ing them together, bit-by-bit into a new phrase.
+[_Seed XOR_](https://seedxor.com) works by taking any number of 24-word
+seed phrases in BIP-39 style, and simply XOR-ing them together, bit-by-bit into a new phrase.

 The last word (in 24-word case, which is the only width we support) has 8 bits of checksum.
-For the "parts" (sometimes called shares) this checksum is calculated as normal for BIP-39, but those final 8-bits are not used in the XOR process.
+For the "parts" (sometimes called "shares") this checksum is calculated as normal for BIP-39, but those final 8-bits are not used in the XOR process.
 But the checksums still protects the integrity of the individual parts.